nytimes/backbone.trackit/README.md

 ## FAQ

-- **Not an undo/redo plugin**
+- **Is this an undo/redo plugin?**
-  If you are looking for an undo/redo plugin, check out [backbone.memento](https://github.com/derickbailey/backbone.memento)
+  No. If you are looking for an undo/redo plugin, check out [backbone.memento](https://github.com/derickbailey/backbone.memento)

 - **Why are there two unload handlers (`unloadWindowPrompt`, `unloadRouterPrompt`)?**
   Since navigation can be triggered by the browser (forward, back, refresh buttons) or through pushstate/hashchange in the app (by Backbone), a handler needs to be created for both methods.